For purposes of MR imaging, the foot is divided into two exams:

 "Foot" MRIs should be treated as Ankle/Hindfoot/Midfoot MRIs until proven otherwise.

-Exceptions: For neuroma, mass, stress fracture,
+Exceptions : For neuroma, mass, stress fracture,

-or osteomyelitis in the forefoot- do a dedicated forefoot (metatarsals
+or osteomyelitis in the forefoot- do a dedicated forefoot (metatarsals and toes) exam.

--only image one foot at a time
+- only image one foot at a time

 Sagittal T1 & STIR